vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-orc.md

 # Import data from ORC files

-This topic provides an example of how to use Exchange to import Nebula Graph data stored in HDFS or local ORC files.
+This topic provides an example of how to use Exchange to import NebulaGraph data stored in HDFS or local ORC files.

-To import a local ORC file to Nebula Graph, see [Nebula Importer](https://github.com/vesoft-inc/nebula-importer "Click to go to GitHub").
+To import a local ORC file to NebulaGraph, see [Nebula Importer](https://github.com/vesoft-inc/nebula-importer "Click to go to GitHub").

 ## Data set